-French Lavender will grow to be about 32 inches tall at maturity, with a spread of 4 feet.
+Fernleaf Lavender will grow to be about 24 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
-Although it's not a true annual, this slow-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
+Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.

 This plant should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil type, but has a definite preference for alkaline soils, and is able to handle environmental salt.
-It is highly tolerant of urban pollution and will even thrive in inner city environments.
+It is highly tolerant of urban pollution and will even thrive in inner city environments, and will benefit from being planted in a relatively sheltered location.
 This species is not originally from North America.

-French Lavender is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+Fernleaf Lavender is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.